-The dining room/area is a really important part of a furnished rental and in listings I check out (I do this a lot!) it’s often overlooked by Airbnb hosts.
+The dining room/area is a really important part of a furnished rental and in listings, I check out (I do this a lot!) it’s often overlooked by Airbnb hosts.
 Remember the key here is two things:

 - The table and chairs must be comfortable.
 I’ve lost count of the times that I’ve sat at a table and the chair is totally uncomfortable.
 This is much more important than how it looks.

 Make sure the chairs are sturdy.
 They have to cater to guests who weigh 150 kilos! because you will get them.
 Before you buy, read the reviews carefully.
-Darker colored chairs are also good, for two reasons: 1: stains or blemishes will be less obvious, and 2: they may complement a room which is otherwise light and airy.
+Darker colored chairs are also good, for two reasons: 1: stains or blemishes will be less obvious, and 2: they may complement a room that is otherwise light and airy.

-Dining tables are also an excellent thing to look at buying second hand.
-They will likely be one of the biggest pieces of furniture you buy, so it’s worth being price conscious:
+Dining tables are also an excellent thing to look at buying secondhand.
+They will likely be one of the biggest pieces of furniture you buy, so it’s worth being price-conscious: